Cosmyx/octoprint_z_probe_offset_universal/extras/z_probe_offset.md

 Add input to the control tab for z probe offset value change.
 Needs Marlin firmware (1.x or 2.x) with z probe capability enabled.
-Warning: this plugin is on its early stage of developpement.
-Use with caution and please report any issues on the git repository.
-Improvement suggestions are welcome as well.

 ![screenshot](/assets/img/plugins/z_probe_offset/z_probe_offset_control.png)